-To isolates and resolve difficult network application issues requires using of both flow and packet level data.
-This allows you isolate issues that might be causing a slow network and then drill-down from flow-level to packet-level, for forensic-level troubleshooting of specific application issues.
+To isolates and resolve difficult network application issues requires using both flow and packet-level data.
+This allows you to isolate issues that might be causing a slow network and then drill-down from flow-level to packet-level, for forensic-level troubleshooting of specific application issues.

 Optimization of Voice, Video and Unified Communications

 The most common and obvious network traffic performance issues are related to collaborative applications.
 In slow networks, end-users often encounter jitters, loss of packets, when using voice, video or other communications applications.
 These often surface as poor video quality or voice quality.
 Using flow and packet analysis is critical to isolating and quickly resolving these network traffic issues.